2023–24 Indian Super League

-The 2023–24 Indian Super League was the 10th season of the Indian Super League (ISL), the second season as the only top division and the 28th season of the top-tier in Indian football.
+The 2023–24 Indian Super League was the 10th season of the Indian Super League (ISL) and the 28th season of the top-tier Indian football.
 It commenced on 21 September 2023 and concluded with the ISL Cup final on 4 May 2024.

 Mumbai City were the defending champions whilst Mohun Bagan were the defending cup winners.

-Mohun Bagan became champions by winning their first ISL title and sixth Indian title overall by topping the league table with a record 48 points.
+Mohun Bagan became champions by winning their first ISL shield and sixth Indian title overall by topping the league table with a record 48 points.
 Mumbai City won their second ISL Cup, defeating Mohun Bagan 3–1 in the final.
+Also Mumbai City became the first club to win to ISL Cup through winning all knockout matches.